DanielleSpring/Final-Project/README.md

 - Salary trending (bubble chart layered onto map of Ontario)

-- Sunshine List Tweets: Sentiment Analysis
-  - top twitter comments
-  - postive vs negative

 - Gender Gap, Roles, Trends

-Below is a preliminary view of how the dashboard story will look like.
+Below is a preliminary blueprint of what the dashboard will look like.

 ![dashboard](https://user-images.githubusercontent.com/88908758/151651653-2a693df4-04d9-4787-b28e-d253c8bd6b8b.PNG)